rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Enables or disables adaptive scanning.
+Enables or disables adaptive scanning.
 When set to true, the scan engine will automatically toggle between 2 scan angles, wide and narrow, allowing the scan engine to decode barcodes both in close proximity and far away (~100 inches).
-Adaptive scanning is only supported in high performance, long working range scan engines such as SE960.</p>
+Adaptive scanning is only supported in high performance, long working range scan engines such as SE960.
 ####Access